bgruening/galaxy-rna-workbench/CONTRIBUTING.md

   More information about tool development can be found [on the community hub](https://galaxyproject.org/develop).

 ### Workflows
   Galaxy workflows can be contributed by simply putting them into our [workflow folder](https://github.com/bgruening/galaxy-rna-workbench/tree/master/rna-workbench-workflow).
-Our Build infrastrucutre will deploy this workflow in the RNA-workbench.
+Our Build infrastructure will deploy this workflow in the RNA-workbench.
 Please make sure that all tools needed for the workflow are integrated into the RNA-workbench.
-If not please add these tools as well.
+If not please add these tools beforehand.

 ### Tours
   Galaxy interactive tours can be contributed by simply putting them into our [tours folder](https://github.com/bgruening/galaxy-rna-workbench/tree/master/rna-workbench-tours).
-Our Build infrastrucutre will deploy all tours in this folder in the RNA-workbench.
+Our Build infrastructure will deploy all tours in this folder in the RNA-workbench.